Shippable/docs/sources/deploy/deploy-mvp-5.md

-page_main_title: Deploying a single container application to a container orchestration service.
+page_main_title: Scaling instances of single container application deployed to a container orchestration service.
 main_section: Deploy
 sub_section: How To

-# Deploying a single container application to a container orchestration service.
+# Scaling instances of single container application deployed to a container orchestration service.

-This page will describe how you can use the [Shippable assembly lines platform](/platform/overview/) to deploy a single container application to a container orchestration service like Amazon ECS, GKE or Docker Cloud.
+This page describes how you can use the [Shippable assembly lines platform](/platform/overview/) to scale the instances of a single container application deployed to a container orchestration service like Amazon ECS, GKE or Docker Cloud.

 ##1.
 Building blocks and Setup